zemoneng/Youtube-Video-Info-Parser-and-export-to-Ex-el/README.md

 # Youtube Video Info Parser and export to Excel file

-This is a code for collecting statistics number of views (also other information) of videos from any channels on Youtube.
-You give a list of Youtube pages with videos, and the output is an Excel spreadsheet with data.
+This is a code for collecting number of views (also other information) of videos from any channels on Youtube.
+You give a list of Youtube pages with videos and the output is an Excel spreadsheet file with data.

 ____

-I'm using python 3.8 interpreter.
-____

 ## Installing modules first

-I'm using Pycharm.
-So to start working code you need to install a few python libraries.
-If you're using Anaconda or something you also can install that libraries if you don't have it:
+To start working code you need to install a few python libraries (if you're using Anaconda or something you need to check is this libraries already install).
+I'm using Pycharm, if you do so:
 - Create your Pycharm project
 - go to Pycharm/Preferences...
 - and choose Pycharm interpreter: Pythom 3.8.

-go to Terminal in your project:
+go to the Terminal in your project:

 1. install requests library, to do that enter this line in the terminal:
 ```